WayneBrown/learnwebgl2/_sources/12_advanced_rendering/01_introduction.rst

   Most browsers do not seem to follow the WebGL specification for clearing buffers.
-  Chrome and Firefox use a "clear color" that has an alpha value of 0.0 (or a clear color that is equal to a canvas' background color) when they automatically clear the *color buffer*, regardless of what color is set by :code:`gl.clearColor(red, green,blue,alpha)`.
+  Chrome and Firefox use a "clear color" that has an alpha value of 0.0 (or a clear color that is equal to a canvas' background color) when they automatically clear the *color buffer*, regardless of what color is set by :code:`gl.clearColor(red,green,blue,alpha)`.
   To clear the color buffer to a specific color the function :code:`gl.clear(gl.COLOR_BUFFER_BIT)` must be explicitly called at the beginning of a rendering.